Managing High Blood Pressure

 - Family history—High blood pressure tends to run in families.

-- Medical conditions—Certain diseases, such as diabetes and kidney disease, increase the risk of high blood pressure.
+- Medical conditions—Certain diseases, such as diabetes mellitus and kidney disease, increase the risk of high blood pressure.

 - History of preeclampsia